FrBocs/is-deltarune-on-discount-bot/README.md

 A tiny Telegram bot that checks Steam prices once a day and messages you whenever a tracked game (Deltarune by default) goes on sale.

-It runs entirely for free on **GitHub Actions** — no server, no hosting.
+It runs entirely for free on **GitHub Actions**.
+No server, no hosting.

 ## How it works